Wednesday, July 11, 2018

 This course exposes students to opportunities available in construction-related trades, such as carpentry, masonry, air conditioning/ refrigeration, plumbing, etc. Students learn about the processes involved in construction projects and may engage in a variety of small projects.
 These courses emphasize responsibilities, qualifications, work environment, rewards, and career paths within construction related fields.

-Construction Technology 1 1708A 1 Semester Course Prerequisite: Intro to ACE and Mat Proc 1 Grades 10-12
+Home Improvement / Construction Technology 1025 1 Semester Course Grades 10-12

 This class will provide the learner an opportunity to learn about the residential construction systems.
 Emphasis will also be placed on studying methods of construction to aid in the knowledge of home repair and new home construction.
 Students will gain experiences in framing, interior and exterior finishes, plumbing, electrical, HVAC, drywall, and roofing.
 This course is a must for those students planning to enroll in the Building Trades Course or who plan to enter into a construction related field.
 Prerequisite: Intro to Ace or Woodworking I

 Architecture Drafting 1075 1 Semester Course Grades 11-12

 This is a college level course covering residential design, floor plans, basement/foundation plans, sections and details, exterior elevations, electrical and plumbing plans, and climate control.
 50% of all work will be on the computer.